AgentSoftware/jr-php-dev-exercise/README.md

 # Street Group - Technical Exercise

-> This excercise is designed to let you show your understanding of web appication development,
+> This excercise is designed to let you show your understanding of web application development,
 > as well as give you an opportunity to showcase some Laravel skills.
 While we're happy for people
 > to go the extra mile, it's absolutely not necessary to add any features above and beyond the ones specified
 > below.
 We'd rather see a small amount of solid, sensible code than lots of rushed and incomplete code.